Component List for building definition elements

 - E_dif [W/m²]: Diffuse solar radiation incident on the exterior surface.

-Component for defining shading surfaces external to the building.
+Component for defining shading surfaces external to the building or surface on which we want to calculate incident solar radiation.

 Parameters